gcallah/hambone/chaps/chap3.md

 Unfortunately for him, as he did so, his foot collided with a side table placed next to the window, and knocked the silver tea service it had hosted onto the floor, producing a great clatter.

-Hampton jumped up out of his chair, and pulled a handgun out of his waistband, crying, "Mama, we got an intruder!"
+Hampton jumped up out of his chair, and grabbing the handgun he knew Gertie kept in her sidetable, cried, "Mama, we got an intruder!"

 He raced across the entrance hall and, seeing a figure silhouetted in the window of the darkened dining room, fired two shots.